Seniors Who have Done Extraordinary Things Are an Example To Us All

 Not Here to be Average

-There are people who get better as they get older.
-You might not know it if you watch TV, where senior citizens are often depicted as inactive folk who spend most of their time fretting over their diminished hearing and discussing geriatric products.
-The fact is, plenty of older adults are out there accomplishing feats that not many younger people would attempt.
-There truly are seniors who have done extraordinary things.
+There are people who get better as they age.
+You might not know it though if you watch TV, where senior citizens are often depicted as inactive folks who spend most of their days fretting over their diminished hearing and discussing geriatric products.

 Consider these headline-grabbing achievements from people who are making the most of their golden years: